Houlderniss History, Family Crest & Coats of Arms

 Early History of the Houlderniss family

-Another 151 words (11 lines of text) are included under the topic Early Houlderniss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houlderniss research.
+Another 76 words (5 lines of text) are included under the topic Early Houlderniss History in all our PDF Extended History products and printed products wherever possible.

 Houlderniss Spelling Variations